Fishing With Soft Plastics

 George Manley of Sidney, maine in Maranacook Lake in 2009.

 Soft plastic lures are popular fishing tackle; and just like all other equipment, it’s your responsibility to properly maintain and dispose of them.
 There is no doubt, discarding soft plastic lures on land or in the water is littering and poses environmental concerns.
 Over the years, discarded plastic lures have been improperly disposed of and have ended up on lake bottoms or in fish stomachs.
 Fish can ingest these lures off the bottom, and that can negatively impact their health.

-Just as you wouldn’t intentionally throw used fishing line into the water, you should never discard or dump old soft plastic lures overboard either.
-Instead, dispose of used lures in a trash can or recycling canister.
+Dispose of used lures in a trash can or recycling canister – never toss used lures into the water or on land.
 Several Maine boat launches offer bait recycling canisters, and many local fishing clubs and retailers also offer bait recycling programs.

 Secure your hook to help your lure stay where it belongs.
 Technology has come a long way since plastic lures were first introduced, and many on the market today are made with more durable materials for a longer lifespan and have built-in lure retention devices.
 If you are working with older lures, there are various products and methods available to extend their useful life, including but not limited to O-rings, zip ties, swimbait keepers, twist locks, bait stops, and super glue.

 Soft plastic lures can wear out and get brittle, stretch, or rip, increasing the likelihood that they could fall off your hook.
 The best thing you can do to prevent that is inspect your soft plastic lure frequently, including every time you catch a fish.
 Remember, it is time to replace or repair your lure if: